223kazuki/blog/resources/2019-01-29-lacinia-app-tips.md

 * https://github.com/223kazuki/clj-graphql-server ...
 GraphQL API server
 * https://github.com/223kazuki/clj-graphql-client ...
 GraphQL client

-The theme is data API of 大相撲: [Grand Sumo Tornament](http://www.sumo.or.jp/En/).
+The theme is data API of 大相撲: [Grand Sumo Tournament](http://www.sumo.or.jp/En/).
 And technology stack are followings.

 * GraphQL API: Lacinia + Pedestal
 * Persistence layer: Datomic
-* API Authencatation: OAuth2
+* API Authentication: OAuth2
 * Framework: duct
-* Dmain modeling: hodur
+* Domain modeling: hodur
 * Client: re-frame + integrant

-Plese refer to README of each repositories in order to know the version of dependencies and how to setup them. clj-graphql-server also hosts [GraphiQL](https://github.com/graphql/graphiql) in dev profile.
+Please refer to README of each repositories in order to know the version of dependencies and how to setup them. clj-graphql-server also hosts [GraphiQL](https://github.com/graphql/graphiql) in dev profile.
 So you can try queries.
 ![graphiql.gif](https://qiita-image-store.s3.amazonaws.com/0/109888/7d78104c-ff68-77ae-2975-06c9f9412772.gif)

 In following sections, I will introduce the Tips for Lacinia app development by using these repositories.

 ## ductify
 I use [pedestal](https://github.com/pedestal/pedestal) to host Lacinia because Lacinia provides [lacinia-pedestal](https://github.com/walmartlabs/lacinia-pedestal).
-As both Lacinia and Pedestal have a lot of parameters to initialize, I use [duct](https://github.com/duct-framework/duct) framework to manage them declaretively. [module.pedestal](https://github.com/lagenorhynque/duct.module.pedestal) provides pedestal server module to duct.
+As both Lacinia and Pedestal have a lot of parameters to initialize, I use [duct](https://github.com/duct-framework/duct) framework to manage them declaratively. [module.pedestal](https://github.com/lagenorhynque/duct.module.pedestal) provides pedestal server module to duct.
 And lacinita-pedestal provides GraphQL API service map for pedestal.
 So I wrap it in integrant key(`:graphql-server.lacinia/service`) and set ref to pedestal key(`:duct.server/pedestal`).
 And I define some other integrant keys to manage lacinia components like resolver, streamer, or schema because they have their own dependencies.
-The abstract of configration map is as follow.
+The abstract of configuration map is as follow.

 ```clojure:resources/graphql_server/config.edn
 {:duct.profile/base